ultralytics/ultralytics/docs/en/datasets/obb/dota-v2.md

         }
         ```

-A special note of gratitude to the team behind DOTA v2 for their commendable effort in curating this dataset.
-For an exhaustive understanding of the dataset and its nuances, please visit the [official DOTA v2 website](https://captain-whu.github.io/DOTA/index.html).
+A special note of gratitude to the team behind DATA v2 for their commendable effort in curating this dataset.
+For an exhaustive understanding of the dataset and its nuances, please visit the [official DATA v2 website](https://captain-whu.github.io/DATA/index.html).